Alzymologist/yeast/doc/legacy/propagation-0.1.0.md

 - Starting colony
 - Sterile transfer set
 - Test tube with approx. 15 ml sterile wort
-- Vial with approx. 40 ml sterile wort
+- Vessel with approx. 40 ml sterile wort
-- Vial with approx. 100 ml sterile wort
+- Vessel with approx. 100 ml sterile wort
-- Vial with approx. 250 ml sterile wort
+- Vessel with approx. 250 ml sterile wort
-- Vial with approx. 750 ml sterile wort
+- Vessel with approx. 750 ml sterile wort

 ## Procedure

 1. Transfer starting colony into test tube
 2. Incubate test tube at set temperature until signs of intense fermentation in stationary phase ("high krausen") are observed
-3. Transfer to next larger vial; repeat until required volume is inoculated
+3. Transfer to next larger vessel; repeat until required volume is inoculated
-4. In final vial, wait for end of intense fermentation for biomass growth.
+4. In final vessel, wait for end of intense fermentation for biomass growth.
 Resulting product when resuspended would be approximately 4-5 times smaller than the last fermentation volume